David Bashevkin

-David Bashevkin (or Dovid Bashevkin, born February 15, 1985) is an American Modern Orthodox rabbi, writer, adjunct professor, and podcast host.
+David Bashevkin (or Dovid Bashevkin, born February 15, 1985) is an American rabbi, writer, adjunct professor, and podcast host.
 He serves as Director of Education at NCSY, an Orthodox Union youth group.

 Early life and education

 Bashevkin grew up in Lawrence, Nassau County, New York, to parents from traditional Jewish backgrounds.
 He described his oncologist father and writer mother as being right-wing Modern Orthodox.
 As a child, he wrote letters to the editor of Wizard, a comic book industry magazine.
 After graduating from Davis Renov Stahler Yeshiva High School for Boys, Bashevkin studied at Israel's Yeshivat Sha'alvim, later attending Ner Israel Rabbinical College in Baltimore, Maryland, where he earned his bachelor's degree in Talmudic Studies in 2006.
 After receiving his rabbinic ordination from the Rabbi Isaac Elchanan Theological Seminary at Yeshiva University (YU), Bashevkin graduated with a master's degree in Polish Hasidut in 2010 from YU's Bernard Revel Graduate School of Jewish Studies, having studied with Yaakov Elman.
 From 2013 to 2022, he studied for a Ph.D. in Public Policy and Management at the New School's Milano School of International Affairs, Management, and Urban Policy, where he focused on crisis management.